Gaia Aldi.

 Tuesday 20th May 2025

-I have attened Tom Oldham Workshop at Plymouth Photo Festival: Here is what I have learned!
+I have attened Tom Oldham Workshop at Plymouth Photo Festival:

 I recently had the incredible opportunity to attend both a talk and a portraiture workshop led by the legendary photographer Tom Oldham.
 It all started at Arts University Plymouth Cinema, during Plymouth Photo festival, where Tom gave a talk that truly blew me away.
 His portrait work is stunning, and yes, that includes Pedro Pascal!!!
 During the talk, Tom shared a beautiful poem that was written in response to a shoot held in his London studio.
 It spoke to the deep relationship between photographer and subject, and the way we connect as humans, beyond hierarchy.
 It reminded me how portraiture is just as much about empathy and mutual respect as it is about technique.
 The following morning, I attended his portrait workshop.
 Here is what I learned in bullet points: